 For three years now, the once-promising diabetes medication rosiglitazone (Avandia) has been waiting for the axe to fall.
-Sales plummeted after a 2007 meta-analysis in the New England Journal of Medicine linked the drug to a sharply increased risk of heart attack.
+Sales plummeted after a linked the drug to a sharply increased risk of heart attack.

-Since then, further studies and observational data from Medicare have only confirmed that rosiglitazone increases heart attack risk in diabetic patients by 30 to 80%.
+Since then, re have only confirmed that rosiglitazone increases heart attack risk in diabetic patients by 30 to 80%.
 Equally damning was data showing that this is not a class effect common to the thiazolidinediones – in fact rosiglitazone’s direct competitor pioglitazone has a fairly good cardiovascular risk profile.

 Many diabetologists have suggested that rosiglitazone remains a useful option in reducing glycemia, so long as it’s used with care, and only in patients without heart problems.
 But pioglitazone’s better showing really kicks the last leg out from under this argument.
 Rosiglitazone delivers nothing that pioglitazone doesn’t, except for extra cardiovascular risk.

 Rosiglitazone has had a Health Canada warning in its monongraph since 2007, issued a few weeks after the FDA gave it one of their notorious “black box” warnings.
 Its indications for use were also tightened considerably.
 Since then, sales have fallen by about two-thirds.
 The end has been drawing near, and this time, Health Canada beat the FDA to the punch.